heathology/heathology/README.md

 # When I am not developing/programming
 - :tv: I love watching the following: absolutely anything in the MCU, Family Guy, M*A*S*H, NCIS, Bosch/Bosch:Legacy
-- 👀 I’m interested in theology and history.
-I am actually a historical theologian.
+- 👀 I am a PhD Candidate in historical theology.
 I enjoy learning new things (thus my foray into programming and web development).
 - 🌱 I have completed some  <a href="https://www.freecodecamp.org/" target="_blank">freeCodeCamp</a> and <a href="https://www.coursera.org/professional-certificates/meta-front-end-developer" target="_blank">Meta certifications</a>.
 Finally, I have been learning a lot thanks to the community at <a href="https://www.techlahoma.org/" target="_blank">Techlahoma</a>.
 - 💞️ I’m looking to learn and collaborate on web development projects (front-end, back-end, full-stack).
-- 📫 You can email me at heathj85@gmail.com or via <a href="https://www.linkedin.com/in/jesse-heath-60382122/" target="_blank">LinkedIn</a>
+- 📫 You can email me at heathology.1@gmail.com or via <a href="https://www.linkedin.com/in/jesse-heath-60382122/" target="_blank" rel="noopener">LinkedIn</a>

 <!---
 heathology/heathology is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.